andychoi/psm/README-production.rst

-If you want to use a PostgreSQL database (recommended), before run the `migration scripts <https://github.com/mrsarm/django-coleman/#install-and-run>`_ be sure to create the user and the database used by Django Coleman.
+If you want to use a PostgreSQL database (recommended), before run the `migration scripts <https://github.com/mrsarm/django-coleman/#install-and-run>`_ be sure to create the user and the database used by PSM.
 In the ``run.sh`` script is used this string connection as example: ``postgresql://dcoleman:postgres@localhost/dcoleman_dev``, so to create a database ``dcoleman_dev`` with a user ``dcoleman`` and a